-This spinach salad has been life changing for at least one woman.
-It’s SO simple, baby spinach, boiled eggs, tomatoes.
+This spinach and tomato salad has been life changing for at least one woman.
+It’s SO simple, baby spinach, boiled eggs, tomatoes, with a flavor reminiscent of Caprese Salad.
 But a couple special touches push it over the edge from simple to phenomenal!

 Alaea Sea Salt is a traditional Hawaiian table salt that’s been used for years to season and preserve.
 A natural mineral called “Alae” (volcanic baked red clay) is added to enrich the salt with iron oxide.
 The clay imparts a subtle flavor that I find mellower and more earthy than regular sea salt.
 I love using it in salads because not only does it add an earthy saltiness to the flavor of the salad, but it gives it a delightfully crunchy texture as well.